holoviz/lumen/docs/index.md

-# Welcome to Monitor's documentation!
+# Welcome to Lumen's documentation!

 ```{toctree}
 ---